Your Credit Score

 Where part of your mortgage is repayment and part interest only, each method will apply to the part concerned.

-If you’ve made overpayments since the last time we recalculated your monthly payment, they will be included the next time your monthly payment is recalculated.
+If you’ve made overpayments since the last time we recalculated your monthly payment, they'll be included the next time your monthly payment is recalculated.
 This means your balance will have been reduced by the overpayment amount and your new monthly payment could be lower even though the interest rate is going up.